 Ulaa claims that any statistics it collects can’t be traced back to you as data is collected using a randomised UID.
 You get an additional layer of protection by having the option to reset all unique identifiers either at will or every time the browser starts.

-Finally, while users can access information from anywhere in the world, data is restricted to the legal geographical boundaries of the country they’re currently in, ensuring compliance with data protection regulations like the GDPR.
+Finally, while users can access information from anywhere in the world, data is restricted to the legal, geographical boundaries of the country they’re currently in, ensuring compliance with data protection regulations like the GDPR.Â

 Faster patches and automatic updates

 Zoho’s making some bold claims with Ulaa’s patch management policies.
 While generally, web browsers can take over a week to schedule and implement security patches, Zoho claims that Ulaa will release patches within 24 hours of a vulnerability coming to light.
-We’ll have to wait and see how this pans out, but if there’s any merit to this claim, Ulaa is going to be one of the most secure browsers on the market.
+We’ll have to wait and see how this pans out, but if there’s any merit to this claim, Ulaa will be one of the most secure browsers on the market.Â

 However, if Ulaa will be releasing security patches as early as 24 hours after a vulnerability is reported, having an active auto-update mechanism that constantly runs in the background and installs updates whenever they’re available can be helpful.
-How many resources will it consume in the process and how that impacts the performance of your PC is another matter.
+How many resources it will consume in the process and how that impacts the performance of your PC is another matter.Â

 Ulaa offers productivity benefits too

-While privacy is Ulaa’s first priority, the browser has left no stone unturned to ensure that it gets everything right in the productivity department making the browser a breeze to use from a user experience perspective.
-Ulaa is jammed with tools you’ll find in every mainstream browser that are sure to make your life easier.
+While privacy is Ulaa’s priority, the browser has left no stone unturned to ensure it gets everything right in the productivity department, making the browser a breeze to use from a user experience perspective.
+Ulaa is jammed with tools you’ll find in every mainstream browser that will make your life easier.Â

 Here’s a list of some of the most useful features Ulaa offers:

-- Tabs Manager: Much like the Windows Task Manager, Ulaa’s Tab Manager lets you check and manage all your open tabs at once.
+- Tabs Manager: Much like the Windows Task Manager, Ulaa’s Tab Manager lets you check and manage all your open tabs simultaneously.Â

-- Smart tabs grouping: Tabs can be grouped together based on domain names in addition to manual grouping.
+- Smart tabs grouping:Â Tabs can be grouped based on domain names and manual grouping.Â

-- Notes: Ulaa features a dedicated note-taking space that stays open across all tabs.
-Notes can be shared via email, social media or other channels as well.
-You do need a Zoho account to access the feature though.
+- Notes:Â Ulaa features a dedicated note-taking space that stays open across all tabs.
+Notes can be shared via email, social media or other channels.
+You do need a Zoho account to access the feature, though.Â

-- Built-in password manager: While similar to the password managers you’ll see in browsers like Chrome and Edge, it’s a nice feature to have.
+- Built-in password manager:Â While similar to the password managers you’ll see in browsers like Chrome and Edge, it’s a nice feature.Â

 - Screen capture: The built-in Annotator extension makes it easy to take screenshots, full or partial and record the browser’s view.

-- Smart dashboard: Provides an overview of daily updates, current browser mode, frequently visited sites, reminders and even lets you assign work to your team from within the browser.
+- Smart dashboard:Â Provides an overview of daily updates, current browser mode, frequently visited sites, and reminders and even lets you assign work to your team from within the browser.Â

-- Multi-device sync: Similar to sync features you’d see on other popular browsers.
-Requires a Zoho account.
+- Multi-device sync:Â Similar to sync features on other popular browsers.
+Requires a Zoho account.Â

-The browser modes actually make a difference
+The browser modes make a difference

 Here’s a quick overview of Ulaa’s browsing modes: